-The campaign targets influencers of 10–17 year olds, from parents and family members to teachers, sports coaches, and other community leaders.
-The aim is to motivate them to recognise and reconcile their own attitudes, and empower them to take action with the tools for change.
+Stop it at the Start (SIATS) is a national campaign to reduce violence against women and their children by motivating influencers of young people to challenge everyday disrespectful behaviours that may contribute to violence later in life.
+Influencers range from parents and family members to teachers, sports coaches, and other community leaders; the aim is to motivate them to recognise and reconcile their own attitudes and empower them to take action with the tools for change.

-Fenton created a strategy using a storytelling methodology to show how adults can unintentionally allow the cycle of violence to continue when they excuse disrespectful behaviours of young people.
-The strategy is multifaceted, weaving this narrative through the campaign website featuring resources for influencers; media activities creating many voices on the issue; social media engagement sparking ongoing conversations and stakeholder support and activation exemplifying the whole-of-community approach required.
+This narrative was woven through all aspects of the campaign delivery; a dedicated website featuring resources for influencers, media activities creating many voices on the issue, social media engagement sparking ongoing conversations, and stakeholder support and activation exemplifying the whole-of-community approach required.